dx-zone/Linux/README.md

 set laststatus=2
 " Set status as git status (branch), optional set statusline=%{FugitiveStatusline()}
-" Now execute in your shell the following command: vim +PluginInstall +qall
+" Now execute in your shell the following command in order to install Vundle and the plugins: vim +PluginInstall +qall

 EOF

 ```